add2cal/add-to-calendar-button/.github/CONTRIBUTING.md

     with a clear title and description.

-**IMPORTANT**: By submitting a patch, you agree to allow the project owners to license your work under the terms of the [GPU 3.0 license](LICENSE.txt).
+**IMPORTANT**: By submitting a patch, you agree to allow the project owners to license your work under the terms of the [MIT license (with “Commons Clause” License Condition v1.0)](LICENSE.txt).